A scenic California mountain town walloped by a blizzard is now threatened by wildfire

 “This is one of those moments ... you hope you never come across,” he told the Los Angeles Times.
 “I’ve been doing this for almost 30 years.
 We’re used to extreme fire behavior but to see a civilian walking down the middle of the street was surreal.”

-Jason Anderson, district attorney for San Bernardino County, said Thursday that nine arson-related charges have been filed against the suspect arrested earlier in the week and accused of starting the Line Fire.
-Anderson said he finds arson especially “despicable” because the suspect gains nothing and families are thrown into despair running from their homes.
+Jason Anderson, district attorney for San Bernardino County, said Thursday that nine arson-related charges have been filed against a suspect accused of starting the Line Fire.

 “This is particularly galling in a community that unfortunately over the last couple of years has dealt with the scourge of wildfires,” he told reporters, adding that the suspect’s vehicle has been linked to three areas where fires were started.